Adige-Calculations/GNU-Linux-handbook/src/libraries/libraries_dependency_management.md

 # Dynamic library dependencies

-A dynamic library, also known as a shared library, is a file that contains compiled code and data that can be used by multiple programs at the same time.
 Dynamic libraries are loaded at runtime, which means that they are not linked into a program at compile time like static libraries.
 To understand the dynamic library that an executable requires you can run:

 ```sh
 ldd </path/to/the/executable>
 ```

-Which will print all shared object dependencies.
-Dynamic libraries are often used to provide common functionality that is needed by multiple programs, such as system functions, graphical user interface (GUI) libraries, and database connectivity libraries.
-In Unix like system, dynamic libraries have the file extension .so (shared object), while in Windows they have the extension .dll (dynamic-link library).
+Which will print all shared object (<b>*.so</b>) dependencies.
+Dynamic libraries are often used to p rovide common functionality that is needed by multiple programs, such as system functions, graphical user interface (GUI) libraries, and database connectivity libraries.

 ## Advantages and Limitations of Shared library